drChungus/Nutella-Tsunami-Wav-Converter/README.md

 - The app does not check if files with the current indexes already exist in the target folder
 - Stereo files can be created, but both channels will be same
 - Testing was done using the mono firmware
+- You need to use LabVIEW 2019 32-bit Run-Time specifically to run the .exe file.
+Any version later than 2019 can be used for editing.

 *IMPORTANT: As now you can easily create countless sound banks, I highly recommend using the latest version of the [Tsunami firmware](https://drive.google.com/file/d/1GrqSQpR2VKMzPQoNLvJXjxqHPFFW95dF/view?fbclid=IwAR1-I4ni458oQEHdQdAj23qC7N8M2wlTcuJTn_DnCeNR7ct28mvp-F3CuHc)(v1.11).
 This is a beta release, but it allows you to have 256 trigger banks.
 You can find the .hex file and the .ini configurations I used for development and testing in the resources folder.*